Soumyajit017/Codesmith/README.md

 ## 🎯 What is CodeSmith?

-CodeSmith automatically writes code from plain English descriptions **in multiple programming languages**.
+CodeSmith is a **multi-language AI code generator** that automatically writes code from plain English descriptions **in 4 programming languages**.
 You describe what you want, provide test cases, and CodeSmith:

-1. ✅ Generates working code in Python, C++, Java, and JavaScript
+1. ✅ Generates working code in **Python, C++, Java, and JavaScript**
-2. ✅ Tests it automatically
+2. ✅ Tests Python code automatically with sandbox execution
-3. ✅ Self-repairs if tests fail
+3. ✅ Self-repairs code if tests fail (up to 3 attempts)
-4. ✅ Detects algorithms and complexity (O(n), O(log n), etc.)
+4. ✅ Detects algorithms and Big-O complexity automatically
-5. ✅ Parses LeetCode problems directly
+5. ✅ Parses LeetCode problems directly - just copy and paste
-6. ✅ Saves solutions with metadata
+6. ✅ Saves solutions with metadata and complexity analysis

-**No more writing boilerplate.
-Just describe your problem!**
+**No more writing boilerplate in multiple languages.
+Just describe your problem once!**

 ---